5.9. Hard decays¶

 5.9.13.2.
 Spin basis¶

-For massive vector bosons the choice of a light-like vector for their description in the Weyl spinor formalism is not really arbitrary since it characterizes the spin axis chosen to define the polarization.
-By default, the reference vector is selected such that polarization vectors are expressed in the helicity basis since this is the common choice for vector boson polarization.
-The polarization vectors are then eigenvectors of the helicity operator and have the same form as in (3.15) in [Dit99] after transformation from spinor to vector representation.
-Sherpa provides several gauge choices for the Weyl spinors.
-To really get the polarization vectors in this form, the following spinor gauge choice must be chosen:
+For massive particles the choice of a light-like vector for their description in the Weyl spinor formalism is not really arbitrary since it characterizes the spin axis chosen to define the polarization.
+By default, the reference vector is selected such that polarization vectors are expressed in the helicity basis since this is the common choice for VB polarization:

 HARD_DECAYS: